tboronczyk/localization-middleware/README.md

 ## More Advanced Example

+Here is a more advanced usage example:

     use Boronczyk\LocalizationMiddleware;

+    // instanciate the middleware
     $availableLocales = ['en_US', 'fr_CA', 'es_MX', 'eo'];
     $defaultLocale = 'en_US';
     $middleware = new LocalizationMiddleware($availableLocales, $defaultLocale);

+    // specify the order in which inputs are searched for the locale
     $middleware->setSearchOrder([
         LocalizationMiddleware::FROM_CALLBACK,
         LocalizationMiddleware::FROM_URI_PATH,